Iseratho/iseratho.github.io/README.md

 Markus Reiter-Haas is a researcher at Graz University of Technology.
 He is part of the [Recommender Systems and Social Computing Lab](https://socialcomplab.github.io/) at the [Institute of Interactive Systems and Data Science](https://www.tugraz.at/institute/isds/research/research-groups/social-computing/).
+His thesis focuses on polarization and framing in online media using computational models and theories from the social sciences.
+His research interests include contextualized embeddings and semantic representations in natural language processing.
+He has a background in information retrieval in the industry, where he was responsible for the deep-learning recommender system of a job platform.
+He published in international renowned venues such as RecSys, ICWSM, and SSCR.
+Likewise, he provided reviewing services to the top conferences in the field of computer science, such as WWW and SIGIR.

 ## Research Interests